kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

 <a name="browser_extension"></a>
 ## Option 2: Using the Kagi Browser Extension {#browser_extension}

 Kagi is available as an extension for all major browsers.
-The extension sets Kagi as the default search engine and allows you to **search with Kagi even in a private window without logging in** (this can be also set manually with the use of a [private session link](https://help.kagi.com/kagi/getting-started/setting-default.html#private_session)).
+The extension sets Kagi as the default search engine and allows you to **search with Kagi even in a private window without logging in** (this can be also set manually with the use of a [private session link](#private_session)).

 Extension download links:

 - [Chromium-based browsers](https://chrome.google.com/webstore/detail/cdglnehniifkbagbbombnjghhcihifij) (Chrome, Edge, Brave, Vivaldi, Arc...)
+  - After installing the extension make sure to [set Kagi as your default search engine](#chromium_browsers).
 - [Firefox-based browsers](https://addons.mozilla.org/en-US/firefox/addon/kagi-search-for-firefox/)
   - If you use Firefox on Android, check out [this guide](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/).
-Android doesn't set Kagi as the default search engine, but it allows search in private mode to work normally.
+There are [many known limitations](https://github.com/kagisearch/browser_extensions/issues/3) with the extension here, though.
   - After installing the extension, go to the extension settings (click the puzzle piece in the top right corner of the browser window) for Kagi and enter your [private session token URL](#private_session) to be logged in automatically even when cookies have been deleted.
 - [Safari for macOS](https://apps.apple.com/app/kagi-search-for-safari/id1622835804)
 - [Safari for iOS and iPadOS](https://apps.apple.com/app/kagi-search-for-safari/id1607766153)